Is the English Assessment Required?

 What is the Purpose of the English Assessment?

-The purpose of the English Assessment test measures your reading and writing skills.
+The purpose of the English Assessment test measures your skills in English.
 Results will determine whether or not you're ready to undertake college-level work or if you need to further develop your skills.
 Based on your results, you will be placed into a level of English appropriate to your skill level.
 In this manner your probability of success will be increased.

 What is the name of the English assessment test?

-SMC uses the ACCUPLACER program to assess students' skills in reading, grammar, writing, etc. All students will start with the Reading Comprehension test and then complete the Sentence Skills test.
+SMC uses the College Board "Classic Accuplacer" program to assess students' abilities in Reading Comprehension and Sentence Skills.
 Given the adaptive nature of the tests, you will initially get an item of intermediate difficulty.
 From there, if you answer correctly you will be given an item of greater difficulty which is valued with more points.
 If you get it wrong, you will get an item of lesser difficulty, which is valued with fewer points.
 If you want to maximize your chances of placing into a college-level English class it is crucial you perform well in the first few questions.

-What skills are assessed by the ACCUPLACER English tests?
+What skills are assessed by the Classic ACCUPLACER English tests?

 There are 20 questions of two primary types on the Reading Comprehension test.